 What about co-sleeping?

 If you co-sleep and breastfeed, your baby is likely to fall asleep while lying on his or her side.
-This could potentially be dangerous if it means that your baby rolls over to his or her stomach later on.
+This could potentially be dangerous if it means that your baby rolls over to stomach position later on.

 However, this is not very likely to happen if you know about the risk.
 First of all, the best is of course if you manage to stay awake while breastfeeding and then see to that you have your baby sleep on his back before you go back to sleep.

 If you do fall asleep, your baby will lie very close to you and you will act as a giant pillow preventing him or her from rolling over.

 Some studies do indicate a higher risk for SIDS when co-sleeping, some indicate a lower risk.
 Recent research shows no higher incidence of SIDS unless the mother or father smokes or has consumed alcohol.

-Also, it is very important that your baby does not get too warm or that your blanket covers his face.
+Also, it is very important that your baby does not get too warm or that your blanket covers their face.

 If you want to co-sleep with your baby, talk to the baby’s health care provider first.
 And never ever let the baby share your bed if you or your spouse has consumed alcohol.
-Read more about safe co-sleeping here.
+Find a checklist for safe co-sleeping here.

 Won’t my baby get a flat head?